 Washing is the first step towards a showroom shine, fine particles of grit, silica, tree sap, road salts are all resting on the surface of the paint and glass.
 So although the car may look clean, fine particles like silica dust are ever-present in the air.

 Going straight to the wax stage without first washing serves to drag the fine particles across the paintwork.
 This type of cleaning technique will result in swirl marks.

 Begin by power washing the paintwork to remove loose grit.
 A good auto detergent is important, household detergent is too aggressive and removes protective wax layers.
 A bucket with a grit trap is super important too, otherwise, grit is dragged across the paint.

 Using a quality hand towel, wash the body and rinse with cold water.

 Use a squeegee to remove the heavy standing water from the roof glass and body panels.
 Now finish drying the body using a quality genuine chamois leather.

 Now you are set for the next stage.

 There are tricks to every trade, getting that showroom shine for some vehicles will require some work.
-As a car ages the paintwork obviously sufferers, road grit, bird poop, rain, snow, wind, direct sunshine, tree sap and contact brush car washes all kick the shine off the paintwork.
+As a car age the paintwork obviously sufferers, road grit, bird poop, rain, snow, wind, direct sunshine, tree sap, and contact brush car washes all kick the shine off the paintwork.